BrownCSCI1230/docs/2022/syllabus.md

 ### Where to go to get your questions answered

-Your first stop when you have a question should be the course web page: https://csci1230.graphics.
-It is a useful source of online course material.
-A wide variety of things like lectures, handouts, the syllabus, TA hours, and software guides can be found on this site.
+Your first stop when you have a question should be the course website.
 You are responsible for checking the web site frequently, as we will be updating it with important information as the semester progresses.
 Most updates to the website will be accompanied by an announcement to Edstem.

-If you can't find the answer to your question on the course website, you should next check Edstem: https://edstem.org/us/courses/12828.
+If you can't find the answer to your question on the course website, you should next check Edstem.
 On Edstem, always first check if someone has asked a similar to question to the one you have--with luck, it might already have an answer.
 If you've confirmed that no one else has asked (a variant of) your question, then you can go ahead and make a new post.
 There are set times throughout the week during which a TA will be monitoring Edstem and answering questions; these can be found on the course website.
 Outside of these times, you should not expect a prompt response from a TA.
 However, your fellow students may be monitoring Edstem as well, and they can be a great resource!
 We encourage you to post answers to questions on Edstem; your record of helping out your fellow students here is something we factor in when determining final grades for borderline cases.